 Borderline Personality Disorder in the Movies

-Most movie portrayals of mental disorders miss the boat, but "Thirteen" nails it
+Most movie portrayals of mental disorders are off, but "Thirteen" nails it.

 Posted Jul 22, 2013